ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 **Deploy above architecture by following the [solution tutorial here.](multi-region-webapp.html)**

-### 2.0 Cloud Foundry Enterprise Environment
+### Cloud Foundry Enterprise Environment

 In the last section, you reviewed how to deploy a multi-region app to the public Cloud Foundry.
 The next step is to look at Cloud Foundry Enterprise Environment (CFEE).
-CFEE short for `Cloud Foundry Enterprise Environment` offers all the same functionalities like public Cloud Foundry but with additional features.
+CFEE offers all the same functionalities like public Cloud Foundry but with additional features.

 **Cloud Foundry Enterprise Environment (CFEE)** allows you to instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 Instances of CFEE run within your own account in [IBM Cloud](http://ibm.com/cloud).
 The environment is deployed on isolated hardware ([Kubernetes clusters](https://www.ibm.com/cloud/container-service?cm_mmc=OSocial_Blog-_-Cloud_Cloud%20Platform-_-WW_WW-_-CFEE&cm_mmca1=000023UA&cm_mmca2=10007999&)).
 You have full control over the environment, including access control, capacity management, change management, monitoring, and services.
 With this in place, learn how to plan for a multi-region architecture when using Cloud Foundry Enterprise Environment.